Our international connections

 International Association of Applied Psychology.

-Past-President Dr Kerry Gibson and Executive Director Dr Pamela Hyde represented New Zealand at the IUPsYS Assembly in Yokohama in July 2016.
+Past-President Dr Kerry Gibson and Past-Executive Director Dr Pamela Hyde represented New Zealand at the IUPsYS Assembly in Yokohama in July 2016.

 Attendees at the Asia Pacific Forum, at the International Congress of Psychology ICP 2016, Yokohama representing IUPsyS members, affiliates and other colleagues in the Asia Pacific region made a declaration aimed at strengthening professional, scientific and regulatory organisations in accomplishing their mission and achieving effective local, regional and international collaboration.
 Dr Waikaremoana Waitoki is representing the NZPsS on this forum.
 To read the full declaration click here: The Yokohama Declaration.